tensorlakeai/indexify/server-next/README.md

 ## Stateful Compute Framework for building Data-Intensive Agentic Workflows

-Indexify is a compute framework for building data-intensive workflows with Agentic state machines.
-The workflows are deployed as live API endpoints for easy integration with existing systems.
-Application and Business logic are expressed as ***Functions*** while Dataflow across them are defined as ***Graphs***.
+Indexify is a compute framework for building data-intensive workflows with agentic state machines.
+It lets you data transformation/extraction and business logic as Python functions and orchestrate data flow between them using graphs.
+The workflows are deployed as live API endpoints for seamless integration with existing systems.
 Some of the use-cases that you can use Indexify for -

 * Scraping and Summarizing websites